 Annoying SEO side effects

 So you can no longer keep page 2 and further out of the search results.
 This has the annoying side effect that Google Search Console might start to give you warnings.
 Specifically, it might warn you about duplicate titles and duplicate meta descriptions.
-You can safely ignore these warnings, a fact I’ve confirmed with Google this week:
+You can safely ignore these warnings, a fact which we confirmed with Google representative, John Mueller:

 I guess, in time, Google will stop showing these warnings for paginated archives in Google Search Console.